awslabs/sagemaker-battlesnake-ai/Documentation/DeployTheAIEndpoint.md

 ![Endpoint Architecture](https://github.com/awslab/sagemaker-battlesnake-ai/raw/master/Documentation/images/SimpleEndpoint.png "Endpoint Architecture")

 > __Estimated cost__ : this architecture is entirely Serverless and you pay nothing to deploy it, you will be charge only when you call the Snake.
-For a test usage this will be probably free because of the [AWS Free tiers](https://aws.amazon.com/free/). __If you call the snake less than 500000 time in a month that should be free.__ After the free tiers every 1M Snake API call will be charged approximately 6$ (see [Lambda pricing](https://aws.amazon.com/lambda/pricing/) and [API Gateway pricing](https://aws.amazon.com/api-gateway/pricing/))
+For a test usage this will be probably free because of the [AWS Free tiers](https://aws.amazon.com/free/). __If you call the snake less than 500 000 times in a month that should be free.__ After the free tiers every 1M Snake API call will be charged approximately 6$ (see [Lambda pricing](https://aws.amazon.com/lambda/pricing/) and [API Gateway pricing](https://aws.amazon.com/api-gateway/pricing/))

 Use the links below to deploy the model in the region you like*: